adamvduke/adamvduke.github.com/_posts/2013-04-06-download-your-likes-from-instagram.md

 end
 {% endhighlight %}

 There are a number of other optimizations/modifications that can be added including not downloading images that we already have, saving the url for the image, etc...
-A more polished version of the script including some small extras can be found "in this gist":https://gist.github.com/adamvduke/3828633.
+A more polished version of the script including some small extras can be found [in this gist](https://gist.github.com/adamvduke/3828633).

 If you find any bugs or have any feedback at all feel free to send me an email.